wp-plugins/flyzoo/readme.txt

 2. Click on MENU
 3. Click on "Log in or Sign up" and enter the e-mail and password you used to join Flyzoo

-The main button will turn from the "Leave a message" to the "We are online" mode!
+The main button will turn from the "Leave a message" to the "We are online" mode.

 = Is that a free live chat? =